Center (basketball): 1990s: Hakeem Olajuwon–Patrick Ewing–David Robinson–Shaquille O'Neal era

-Coach John Thompson, once a seldom-used backup to Bill Russell with the Celtics, developed the Georgetown Hoyas into a chief pipeline for talent at the Center position, producing a succession of great defensive big men in Patrick Ewing, Dikembe Mutombo and Alonzo Mourning.
+Coach John Thompson, once a seldom-used backup to Bill Russell with the Celtics, developed the Georgetown Hoyas into a chief pipeline for talent at the Center position, producing a succession of defensive big men in Patrick Ewing, Dikembe Mutombo and Alonzo Mourning.
 In 1984, Georgetown, led by Patrick Ewing, defeated the University of Houston, led by Hakeem Olajuwon, to win the NCAA championship.
-The number one picks in the 1984, 1985, and 1987 NBA Drafts would all be used on centers who made major impacts in the NBA of the 1990s and eventually became members of the Basketball Hall of Fame: Olajuwon in 1984, Ewing in 1985, and Navy's David Robinson in 1987.
+The number one picks in the 1984, 1985, and 1987 NBA Drafts would all be used on centers who made substantial impacts in the NBA of the 1990s and eventually became members of the Basketball Hall of Fame: Olajuwon in 1984, Ewing in 1985, and Navy's David Robinson in 1987.

 The Nigerian-born Olajuwon was drafted by the Houston Rockets and paired with power forward Ralph Sampson in what was dubbed the 'Twin Towers' duo.
 In his second season, 1985–86, the Rockets upset the Lakers in the Western Conference finals.
 Olajuwon established himself as a dominant player, leading the Rockets to two consecutive NBA championships in 1994 and 1995.
 In the 1993–94 season he became the only player in NBA history to win the NBA's Most Valuable Player (MVP), Defensive Player of the Year, and Finals MVP awards in the same season.
 Defensively Olajuwon broke Abdul-Jabbar's career record for blocked shots.
 Offensively, he was best known for his 'Dream Shake', a series of fakes and spin moves regarded as the pinnacle of big man footwork.